Rhythms |

 as your feet fall when walking.
 Resist the tendency to speed up.

 Add songs to your rhythms!
 Beware!
 The above notations cannot represent the quintessential "feel" of traditional music, which you can only get by hearing it over and over again.
 These are bastardized simplifications of changing rhythms with long histories.
 They are merely conventions that our small group of drummers has come to consensus on, so as to give an overall structure to otherwise chaotic drum jams.
 The best way to learn new rhythms is just to imitate the music you like to listen to.
-For more more notated samba breaks and rhythms check out the Super Sonic Samba School's Batukatas.

 |